 These are a GOD SEND!
 There are Design Angels who have created mockups (or templates) for designers to use for free.

 - Why are these handy?
-If I'm creating a logo for someone, I want them to see what their logo looks like on everything, especially business cards.
+If I’m creating a logo for someone, I want them to see what their logo looks like on everything, especially business cards.
 The thing is, I can easily show them the logo (which I have done before).
 I can also create rectangles the size of business cards, but they still get part of the idea.
-Mockups allow to see a better effect of the logo --hypothetical situation, if you will.
+Mockups allow seeing a better effect of the logo –hypothetical situation if you will.

-What do you think on mock-ups and stock photos?
+What do you think of mock-ups and stock photos?
 How do you use them?